acamari/obsd-vps/cloudcone.md

 # Overview

+The modified miniroot72.img file was produced with the following instructions.

-Cloudcone uses a CDROM boot device for the vm, that CDROM uses grub2 to search for a grub configuration file on a partition that should be the number 1 in a MBR partition scheme.
+Cloudcone uses a CDROM boot device for the vm, that CDROM uses grub2 to search for a grub configuration file on a partition on the regular disk that should be the number 1 in a MBR partition scheme.

 Specifically configuration in cdrom is: